 Most managers in world-changing organizations are expected to 1) manage complex programs, 2) supervise highly intelligent and independent staff, and 3) complete their own projects.
 So we developed a way to accomplish this amazing feat—and wrote the 25-page The Manager’s Survival Guide: Five Keys to Guiding World-Changing Projects and Staff on our participative approach to management.

 It is built around five management themes essential to world-changing success: clarity of mission and measures of success, talent, empowerment, teams, and high performance.
 Our management approach empowers your staff, builds strong teams, and produces successful programs.
-And it frees you of time-consuming managerial duties, so you have more time to work on your own projects.
+And it frees you from time-consuming managerial duties, so you have more time to work on your own projects.